jules2689/trudeau/docs/2020-04-20/post_news.md

 As the Prime Minister said, we all know each other here.
 Where you live in Portapique or Debert or shubenacadie, we are all related, cousins, sisters, brothers, husbands, wives.
 So many, many, many of us know people who know people who are definitely involved and their family members have been affected.
-Many people were looking for loved ones yesterday, putting up their pictures saying, have you seen them?they live in Portapique.
+Many people were looking for loved ones yesterday, putting up their pictures saying, have you seen them? they live in Portapique.
-I can't get ahold of them.
+I can't get ah old of them.
 and Wentworth is another area.
-Sadly I found out that a number of those folks they were lookingfor are deceased.
+Sadly I found out that a number of those folks they were looking for are deceased.

 **Rosemary**:

 Some of the names and the stories of the people that were killed are starting to emerge today.
-We heard the Prime Minister say there, Lenore that it's up to 18 people that were killed.
+We heard the Prime Minister say there, Lenore, that it's up to 18 people that were killed.
 How do you react to that knowing that these are your people in some ways?